 Another plant hardy only to zone 7, but can be lifted in the fall and stored in peat or vermiculite.
 This is one of the largest herbaceous plants on earth, growing 8-10 feet tall and wide.
 Protect from afternoon sun, and keep well watered.
 They can also be grown in a large container and moved into a frost free garage to go dormant for the winter.
 Photo by ‘Missouri Botanical Garden‘.

-Color and Scent
+Hardy Tropicals with Color and Scent

 The toad lily is an exotic looking hardy lily plant that blooms in August and September, in the shade!
 1-2 feet tall and wide, this plant is hardy down to zone 4 and is a great filler between and under this larger drama plants, giving you pretty pink flowers that look like orchids.
 ‘Missouri Botanical Garden‘.